-You should also be aware of infectious diseases, such as traveler’s diarrhea, dengue fever, schistosomiasis, hiv/aids and stds.
-Traveler’s diarrhea is especially common with trips to India.
-It is therefore recommended to only use clean water from sealed bottles and ORS.
-The latter is a mixture of salt and sugar, and combined with Loperamide often offers a good solution against diarrhea.
+You should also be aware of infectious diseases, such as traveller’s diarrhoea, dengue fever, schistosomiasis, HIV/aids and STDs.
+Traveller’s diarrhoea is especially common with trips to India.
+It is therefore recommended to only drink water from sealed bottles and to use ORS.
+The latter is a mixture of salt and sugar, and combined with Loperamide often offers a good solution against diarrhoea.
 Loperamide can never be used by young children and pregnant women.

 India is internationally known for its poor hygiene.
-Despite that fact that more and more higher-end hotels and restaurants have their hygiene in order, many business and tourists travelers become ill in india.
-It is therefore recommended to keep a close eye on a number of things to minimize the chance of disease.
+Despite that fact that more and more higher-end hotels and restaurants have their hygiene in order, many business and tourists travellers become ill in India.
+It is therefore recommended to keep a close eye on a number of things to minimise the chances of disease.
 Firstly, it is discouraged to use unfiltered tap water.
-Drink water and other drinks from bottles, preferably ones you broke the seal of yourself (empty bottles are sometimes filled with dirty tap water and sold as new).
-Also don’t use ice cubes or food wares which have been in contact with tap water.
+Drink water and other drinks from bottles, preferably ones you personally broke the seal of (empty bottles are sometimes filled with dirty tap water and sold as new).
+Furthermore, don’t use ice cubes or food wares which have been in contact with tap water.

-The high mountains of the Himalaya in the north of India know eternal snow, in the empty Thar desert in the West it can regularly reach 45 °C in the summer, and the islands in the ocean and the beach in Goa are overgrown with palm trees; it is clear that it’s hard to give a single, general description of the climate in India.
-Are you traveling to India soon?
+The high mountains of the Himalaya in the north of India are almost permanently covered in snow, in the empty Thar Desert in the West it can regularly reach 45 °C in the summer, and the islands in the ocean and the beach in Goa are overgrown with palm trees; it is clear that it’s hard to give a single, general description of the climate in India.
+Are you travelling to India soon?
 Check the weather forecasts for the region you are going to.

-The best months to travel to India lie in the fall and the winter.
-Between October and March the temperature in India is pleasant for a holiday, and it doesn’t rain a lot.
+The best months to travel to India are in the fall and in the winter.
+Between October and March, the temperature in India is pleasant for a holiday, and it doesn’t rain a lot.
 It is recommended to avoid India during the rainy season; from June to September, the monsoon causes heavy rainfall and high humidity.
 In April and March, the temperatures can run very high and the heat can become unbearable.

 India uses the Indian Rupee (INR).
 International bank passes and credit cards are accepted at many places, but most Indians prefer cash.
-Drawing cash money in India is cheapest by using your bank pas at an Indian ATM.
-Indicate that you wish to use the exchange rate of your own bank, so the transaction is processed in Rupees and not pounds.
-Plenty of ATM’s can be found in the urban environments, but they can be scarce in rural areas, so keep this in mind.
-Take note: to avoid fraud, many banks have set their bank passes to not work in India.
-You are required to check and change this, which generally can be done online through your bank.
+Drawing cash in India is cheapest by using your bank pas at an Indian cash dispenser.
+Indicate that you wish to use the exchange rate of your own bank, so the transaction is processed in rupees and not pounds.
+Plenty of cash dispensers can be found in the urban environments, but they can be scarce in rural areas, so keep this in mind.
+Take note: to avoid fraud, many banks have made it so their cards don't work in India.
+You are required to check and manually change this, which can generally be done online through your bank.

 There are different airlines which fly to and from India.
-There are also many internal air movements in India.
-This is of course mainly due to the enormous size of the country, but also because of the underdeveloped infrastructure across the country.
+There is also a lot of domestic air traffic in India.
+This is, of course, mainly due to the enormous size of the country, but also because of the underdeveloped infrastructure across the country.
 The railway might be huge and more and more modern trains are in operation, but trains in India are still regularly filled to the brim, difficult to book, unsafe, slow and unreliable.
-Regardless, traveling by train is an unforgettable experience for tourists.
-Indian trains often ride with the doors and windows open, which makes it possible to get some fresh air by hanging from the a window or door; a common sight in India.
+Regardless, travelling by train is an unforgettable experience for tourists.
+Indian trains often ride with the doors and windows open, which makes it possible to get some fresh air by hanging from the window or door; a common sight in India.

-Traveling to India is only allowed with a visa.
-Travelers going on a holiday to India for less than 180 days, as well as business travelers staying in India for less than 180 days a year, can apply for an online Indian visa through the application form on this website.
+Travelling to India is only allowed with a visa.
+Travellers going on a holiday to India for less than 180 days, as well as business travelers staying in India for less than 180 days a year, can apply for an online Indian visa through the application form on this website.
 Check before applying whether you meet all of the visa requirements.